 This offering is a pre-recorded rebroadcast of our Summer 2013 Lean Six Sigma Black Belt (LSSBB) training program offered by the Department of Systems Science and Industrial Engineering (SSIE) within the Thomas J. Watson School of Engineering and Applied Science at Binghamton University.

-Attendance at this course and a grade of 70% or higher on the open book examination due September 30th ends earns the student a Lean Six Sigma Brown Belt.
+Attendance at this course and a grade of 70% or higher on the open book examination due August 31st earns the student a Lean Six Sigma Brown Belt.

 A certificate will be provided to those who successfully complete the Binghamton University Lean Six Sigma Black Belt course.
 Certification is not necessary to use the tools and generate improvements; however some organizations require certifications for internal and new hire employees in roles which require lean six sigma expertise.

 This course is open to all current BU students as well as alumni, non-BU students, and members of industry and non-profit and government agencies.